 Bottom up OKRs

-These are created by teams looking at other higher level OKRs (including the Organisation OKRs) and deciding how they as a team can best contribute to that higher level OKR.
+These are created by teams looking at other higher level OKRs (including the Organization OKRs) and deciding how they as a team can best contribute to that higher level OKR.
 The team will write their OKR from that premise.

 OKR Alignment

 It is encouraged to seek alignment with OKRs to help reduce or break down silos.
 This means looking at how one team's OKRs align or contribute to other teams’ OKRs.
-This alignment can take place in any direction within the organisation.
+This alignment can take place in any direction within the organization.

 If you wish to significantly increase collaboration between teams in different departments or functions, you can create a mutual Objective for separate teams and then each team creates their own Key Results that contribute to the same Objective.